Students as Researchers

 - Be sure to request the free LtoJ Effect Size Calculator by writing Lee@LtoJConsulting.com.
 You will receive a link to a google.doc.
 The updated scatter diagrams on the LtoJ website shade the columns for data that is used for the effect size calculation.
 Remember, students enter the data into the calculator.
 One reads the numerals off the scatter diagram and another enters the numerals into the calculator.
 A third student is often involved is double checking accuracy.
 At the top of the calculator is a chart helping students compare their learning to the average learning from John Hattie’s 250 meta analyses.
 The photo of Angela Willnerd on this page shows her helping her grade 1 “student researchers” understand effect size.
 The student researchers want to know what they are doing that is creating either the wonderful or the disappointing effect sizes.

 - Usually the graph for item analysis is started second quarter with students graphing errors from most missed to fewest missed.
 The ideal discussion for these researchers is to delve into why a review question was missed by so many students.
+At the right is a photo from a grade 7 math classroom item analysis completed in November.
+The “R” under some columns means review – the content had already been taught.
+The “P” under other columns means preview – the content has not been taught.
+The best synonym for LtoJ is review/preview.
+Teachers often state that preview is the best part of the LtoJ process because it creates desire to learn the content.

 - Student researchers get to establish a hypothesis for their improved learning.
 When the class run chart is flatlining, conduct a class meeting.
 The students generate ideas for getting the class run chart back on a growth trajectory.
 These ideas should be for classroom implementation instead of work at home.
 After a list is compiled, the students vote on the hypothesis they most want to test.
 Then the teacher allocates time for the students to carry out their experiment.
 Typically 10 minutes a day, 4 days a week, for 3 weeks is allowed for the research.
 At the end of the three weeks, if the class run chart has not improved, have another class meeting to determine a different hypothesis to test.
 If the class run chart shows improvement, keep the experiment going until it loses its effectiveness.